Mohyoo/Ayah-Verse/README.md

 1) Put this folder wherever you want.
 2) Edit the text of (menulibre-آية.desktop) according to where you have put the 'Ayah' folder..
 3) Copy (menulibre-آية.desktop) to (/home/username/.local/share/applications/).
-4) Log out if necessary.
+4) Log out if necessary. <br>

+5) You can install the requirements by installing python first, then in a terminal, type 'pip install requirement_name'.